How did it all begin? That is, where did we come from?

 Either point of view requires a degree of faith to accept — and for me, evolution actually requires more.
 Here’s why:

 Follow the theory of evolution backwards, starting with people.
 Follow them to land animals, to water animals, to plants, to single cell organisms, to amino acids, to a mixture of gases, and so forth.
-No matter how far back you go, the nagging question is always there: Where did that come from?
-At some point, there is the inescapable conclusion that something had to come from nothing.

 For me, that takes a great deal of faith to accept — seemingly more faith than to simply say that an ever-existing God, living outside of time-space, just made it all.